-Anyone who was born in the past half century has at least a friend or a family member involved in MLM before.
+Anyone who was born in the past half-century has at least a friend or a family member involved in MLM before.
 Chances are, you have also been invited to join this business opportunity, but you are probably unsure if it is the right thing.
-What does the business plan has to offer?
-How does it really give you that so-called ‘financial freedom’?
+What does the business plan have to offer?
+How does it give you that so-called ‘financial freedom’?
 Here are 6 things you need to know about an MLM company before joining.

 Things to Know About MLM Before Joining